cscart/docs/en/cscart_addons/addons/real-time-messenger/index.rst

 Overview
 --------

-    The **Real-Time Messenger** add-on allows your customers to securely exchange messages with vendors in real time (no need to refresh the page).
+    The **Real-Time Chat** add-on allows your customers to securely exchange messages with vendors in real time (no need to refresh the page).
 Customers can contact vendors by clicking **Contact vendor** on the product details page or by clicking **Contact vendor** on the vendor products page.

     .. fancybox:: img/real-time-messenger-overview.png
         :alt: Messenger add-on for CS-Cart